The Planted Pantry » Main Dishes » Vegan Vegetable Pot Pie

 • Freezer: You could also freeze the already cooked pie in portions or whole, and it will keep for 6 months.

-Slice of vegan vegetable pot pie
+half of finished vegetable pot pie showing inner filling

 • Not Vegan?
 Add rotisserie chicken!
 Just make sure to adjust the other ingredients to have about 3 cups total of filling.